Bachelor of Science in Psychology

 CIIS invites any students, including nontraditional students and adult learners, to apply to transfer to the University and complete their Bachelor of Science degree.

-Fast-track your education and career with our Bachelor's-to-Master's Accelerated Degree Programs.
+Fast-track your education and career with our Bachelor's to Graduate Accelerated Pathways.
 Earn both degrees in less time and at a reduced cost, while gaining a competitive edge in your field.

 Required Application Materials